Bankruptcy Attorney Fees and Costs in Louisville, Kentucky

 If you are hiring an attorney to file bankruptcy you need to know how bankruptcy attorney fees are handled.
-Bankruptcy attorney fees are reviewed by the Judge, the US Trustee and a panel Trustee to insure they reasonable and properly paid.
+Bankruptcy attorney fees in a Chapter 13 and in a Chapter 7 are reviewed by the Judge, the US Trustee and a panel Trustee to insure they reasonable and properly paid.

 In a Chapter 7 bankruptcy, the attorney fees are supposed to be paid up front so the attorney is not in the unethical position of being both attorney and a creditor.
 He should only be worrying about your case.
 Not about how he needs to work around the court rules to get paid.
 He becomes a creditor if he is owed pre petition fees after the case is filed.

 Unethical Bankruptcy Attorney Fees

 One work around is to charge for reaffirmations and other services after the case is filed.
 That really does not save you money and it risks some work not being done.
 Some attorneys advertise a low initial up front fee or no money down filing fee.
 It is possible to pay the filing fee in installments.
 But what happens is the attorney pays himself often before the filing fee is paid.
 The attorney gets paid, the filing fee does not get paid in full.
 Then if he isn’t paid the case gets dismissed.
 Its a popular marketing tool.
 Its a fast way to build up a practice.
 But it isn’t having your client’s best interest covered.